 The 7805 regulates the supply voltage and reduces it to a constant 5V making it suitable to run the Arduino & Soil Moisture Sensor.

 The sensor feeds an analog value to the Arduino.
-The threshold level of moisture is calibrated by the user depending on the type of plant used and the typical h
+The threshold level of moisture is calibrated by the user depending on the type of plant used.

 Uses Serial Communication to transfer data between the Arduino and your Smartphone.